petsc/petsc/doc/docs/manual/vec.rst

 that the ``DMDA_STENCIL_STAR`` stencils can save interprocess communication in two and three dimensions.

-These ``DMDA`` stencils have nothing directly to do with any finite difference stencils one might chose to use for a discretization; they only ensure that the correct values are in place for application of a user-defined finite difference stencil (or any other discretization technique).
+These ``DMDA`` stencils have nothing directly to do with a specific finite difference stencil one might chose to use for a discretization; they only ensure that the correct values are in place for application of a user-defined finite difference stencil (or any other discretization technique).